Last updated on May 12, 2022.

 If an IP address is PII, what should companies do?

 All of this nuance isn’t very helpful for compliance officers and network administrators.
-Both typically deal with more concrete standards.

 Many of them default to stricter PII privacy standards for IP address information.
 It’s easier and the guidance is clearer.

-BlueCat strives to protect information while using it in the service of network security and DNS management.
-It has complied with requirements even as they constantly change.
-BlueCat’s enterprise-level DNS platforms protect IP address information through anonymization, encryption, and restricted forms of access.
-Furthermore, BlueCat customers assign a wide variety of controls and restrictions to IP address information.
+Furthermore, BlueCat’s enterprise-level DNS solution protects IP address information through anonymization, encryption, and restricted forms of access.
+BlueCat customers can assign a wide variety of controls and restrictions to IP address information.
+These methods ensure robust data protection regardless of your organization’s view.

 Read more